Detailed content of our market study

 2.4 French favorite candy brands

-In the survey conducted by OpinionWay for MPF Conseil in February ****, Haribo was named the French people's favorite confectionery brand, winning **% of votes from our panel .
-It was closely followed by Tic Tac and Carambar, with **% and **% of participants respectively expressing a preference for these brands.
+In the study carried out by OpinionWay for MPF Conseil in February ****, Haribo was named the French people's favorite confectionery brand, obtaining **% of our panel's votes.
+It was closely followed by Tic Tac and Carambar, with respectively **% and **% of participants expressing a preference for these brands.

 AEµFO+£EZFO

 It is consistent to note that the preference for different candy brandsdecreases with age among the French.
 For example, Haribo presents the most significant gap in popularity between the **-** and **+ age groups, with a difference in appreciation approaching ** percentage points.
 An interesting case is that of Krema, which seems to gain in appreciation when comparing the **-** and **-** age groups.
-In addition, it's important to note that the deterioration of dental health with age can lead to a reduced ability to consume sweets, which could partly explain this decrease in preference for sweets among older people.
-Preferred candy brands of the French according to age France, ...
+This preference can be explained by the popularity of this brand a few years ago, during the childhood of this generation, and which is no longer or less well known to the new generation.
+In addition, it's important to note that the deterioration of ...

 3 Market structure